Twisted Conjugacy in Houghton's groups: Applications of Theorem

-Recall that $A$ and $B$ are commensurable if there exists an $N$ which is finite index and normal in both $A$ and $B$.
-Our aim is to prove Theorem \ref{main5}, that, for any $n\ge 2$ and any group $G$ commensurable to $H_n$, CP($G$) is solvable. \begin{proof}[Proof of Theorem \ref{main5}] Fix an $n\ge2$ and let $G$ and $H_n$ be commensurable.
-Then there is a $U\unlhd_f G, H_n$ and, from Lemma \ref{lemfactsaboutU}, there exists a $p \in \N$ such that $U_p\leqslant_fU$.
-We therefore wish to show that $U_p\unlhd G$ so that we may apply Proposition \ref{prop-commensurableconjugacy} to obtain that CP($G$) is solvable.
+Recall that $A$ and $B$ are commensurable if and only if there exist $N_A\cong N_B$ with $N_A$ finite index and normal in $A$ and $N_B$ finite index and normal in $B$.
+Our aim is to prove Theorem \ref{main5}, that, for any $n\in \{2, 3, \ldots\}$ and any group $G$ commensurable to $H_n$, CP($G$) is solvable. \begin{proof}[Proof of Theorem \ref{main5}] Fix an $n\in \{2, 3, \ldots\}$ and let $G$ and $H_n$ be commensurable.
+Then there is a $U\unlhd_f G, H_n$.
+By Proposition \ref{prop-structureofUp}, there exists an $m \in 2\N$ such that $U_m$ is finite index and characteristic in $U$.
 It is a well know result that if $A$ is characteristic in $B$ and $B$ is normal in $C$, then $A$ is normal in $C$.
-Proposition \ref{prop-automorphismgrouplattice} states that, given any $U\leqslant_fH_n$, there is an $m \in \N$ such that $U_m\le U$ and $N_{\Sym(X_n)}(U)\leqslant N_{\Sym(X_n)}(U_m)$ i.e.\ every automorphism of $U$ is an automorphism of $U_m$ (since if $\phi_\rho \in \Aut(U)$ then $\phi_\rho \in \Aut(U_m)$).
-Since the condition for choosing $m$ is exactly that for choosing $p$ within Lemma \ref{lemfactsaboutU}, $U_p$ is characteristic in $U$ and so $G$ is a finite extension of $U_p$. \end{proof}
+Hence $U_m\unlhd G$ and we may apply Proposition \ref{prop-commensurableconjugacy} to obtain that CP($G$) is solvable. \end{proof}